glass-ships/glass-bash/README.md

   - etc. (see `bash_env/aliases` for the rest)
 - An `options` file with commentable options like extended regex matching and history file appending
 - An example ssh config file, gets placed by `init.sh` script
+- A vimrc to make vim behave the way I personally like it to :)
+- A secrets-template which is sourced, for exporting secrets as environment variables

 ## Installation